- What We Do

 The Intelligence Report is the Southern Poverty Law Center's award-winning magazine.
-The quarterly publication provides comprehensive updates to law enforcement agencies, the media and the general public.
+The biannual publication provides comprehensive updates to law enforcement agencies, the media and the general public.
 Subscribe here.

 After four years of stunning growth, the number of groups on the American radical right dropped significantly for the first time in 2013.
 The decline in hate groups and, especially, antigovernment “Patriot” groups was driven by a legal crackdown, the failure of various nightmarish radical predictions to materialize, the co-opting by politicians of the extreme right’s issues, and the re-election of President Obama.

 Larry Klayman is known for an endless barrage of lawsuits targeting his political enemies.
 But his attempt last fall to oust President Obama fell seriously flat.

 Sociologist Pete Simi, who has conducted 17 years of fieldwork with radical-right extremists, discusses why people join hate groups and how they come to leave.

 The number of hate and antigovernment “Patriot” groups fell significantly for the first time in 2013 after four years of spectacular growth.
 But the radical right still remains enormous by historical standards, and its capacity for terrorism is still very much alive.